Services

 Panel member, Brent Design Advice Panel (Brent DAP)– 2017-20.

-Brent DAP is managed on behalf of the London Borough of Brent by Design Council Cabe, and is made up of an interdisciplinary panel of 20 individuals, including Lucy Bullivant, chosen from the Design Council’s network of 400 Built Environment Experts (BEEs).
 The panel provides regular Design Review services, reviewing development proposals and masterplans, as well as design support services such as early stage procurement support and planning policy review, and training as required by the borough.
 These services exist to assist everyone involve in the planning and development process in the borough to ensure that design quality is at the heart of new development coming forward.

 Carlton & Granville, South Kilburn, Adam Khan Architects, Nursery School, Children’s Centre, Enterprise Hub, new Community Facilities and new homes for Brent Council. © Adam Khan Architects.